cmzzdev/Haufe-Challenge/README.md

 # Haufe-Challenge - Carles

+IMPORTANT: If you cannot connect to the mongodb cluster, please contact with me: carmar85@gmail.com

 ## Clone the repository to your local machine 📖

 _Open console terminal and write the follow command_